Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Model Training

 \subsection{Fisher Divergence}

-Fisher divergence, also known as score matching~\cite{Hyvarinen05}, quantifies distributional differences based on score functions (i.e., gradients of log-densities).
-This method avoids the need to compute normalizing constants, making it appealing for models with intractable likelihoods.
+Fisher divergence, also known as score matching~\citep{Hyvarinen05}, measures discrepancies between distributions through their score functions (i.e., gradients of log-densities).
+Since it does not require evaluating normalizing constants, it is particularly attractive for models with intractable likelihoods.
+In general form, the objective can be written as

+although defining the score operator for TPPs is more subtle than in the standard Euclidean-density setting.

 Several prior works have introduced score matching into the context of point processes.
 For example, \citet{SahaniBM16} derived score matching estimators for classical Poisson processes. \citet{zhang2023integration} extended this framework to deep covariate-based spatio-TPPs, while \citet{li2023smurf} further generalized it to multivariate Hawkes processes.
 These efforts have significantly advanced the applicability of score matching in point process modeling.
-However, recent work by \citet{caoscore} highlights a critical limitation: the estimators proposed in these earlier studies are incomplete and only valid for specific classes of point processes.
+However, recent work by \citet{caoscore,cao2025score} highlights a critical limitation: the estimators proposed in these earlier studies are incomplete and only valid for specific classes of point processes.
 In more general cases—including some simple parametric models—these methods fail to produce accurate parameter estimates.
-To address this issue, \citet{caoscore} proposed a weighted (autoregressive) score matching estimator that generalizes to a broader class of point process models, offering improved theoretical soundness and practical applicability.
+To address this issue, \citet{caoscore,cao2025score} proposed a weighted (autoregressive) score matching estimator that generalizes to a broader class of point process models, offering improved theoretical soundness and practical applicability.